 I have wanderlust.
 I can’t help it.
 I get giddy at the thought of exploring new places and seeing new things.
 The food!
 The history!
 The cultures!
-The possibilities of things see and places to go are endless.
-I want to share this sense of wanderlust with my children, and have found that learning through travel is surprisingly easy with a little bit of planning.
+The possibilities of things to see and places to go are endless.
+I want to share this sense of wanderlust with my children and have found that learning through travel is surprisingly easy with a little bit of planning.

-We’ve been blessed to live and travel in many interesting locations, from the west coast, to the east coast, and all over Europe.
+We’ve been blessed to live and travel in many interesting locations, from the west coast to the east coast, and all over Europe.
 Every time we go somewhere, my kids’ faces light up with wonder and excitement.
 You don’t have to travel somewhere exotic for your kids to react the same way.
 Any trip, be it to a local wilderness park or the other side of the world, can be made fun and educational with a few easy steps:

 Help your kids get excited about the trip before you leave